-Phenomena that can be described as contagions, such as disease spreading, information diffusion, or propagation of social behaviors, are widely present in nature and in human societies \cite{anderson1992infectious,keeling2011modeling,centola2007complex,barrat2008dynamical,castellano2009statistical,pastor2015epidemic}.
+Many phenomena can be described as contagions, such as disease spreading, information diffusion, or propagation of social behaviors \cite{anderson1992infectious,keeling2011modeling,centola2007complex,barrat2008dynamical,castellano2009statistical,pastor2015epidemic}.
 Modelling contagion processes in a population typically includes two main steps.
 First, one describes how the state of the hosts (individuals who receive and propagate the disease/information/behavior) can evolve.
 For instance, one often assumes that they can only be in one of few possible states, such as susceptible (healthy), infectious (having the disease/information and able to transmit it), or recovered (cured and immunized).
 Second, the propagation is described along the structure of interactions between hosts, often encoded through a network in which nodes represent hosts and links represent their interactions.
-The resulting framework of network epidemiology has been applied to the spread of human and computer viruses \cite{pastor2001epidemic,barrat2008dynamical,pastor2015epidemic}, of rumors \cite{daley1964epidemics,moreno2004dynamics}, of innovations \cite{valente1996network,rogers2003diffusion,watts2002simple,watts2007influentials,iacopini2018network} or of behavior \cite{centola2010spread}.
+The resulting network epidemiology framework has been applied to the spread of human and computer viruses \cite{pastor2001epidemic,barrat2008dynamical,pastor2015epidemic}, rumors \cite{daley1964epidemics,moreno2004dynamics}, innovations \cite{valente1996network,rogers2003diffusion,watts2002simple,watts2007influentials,iacopini2018network} or behavior \cite{centola2010spread}.